-The Stubbo Solar Farm and Battery Project is a 400-megawatt (MW) renewable energy generator that was approved by the NSW Department of Planning, Industry and Environment in July 2021.
-It is being proposed across 1,750 hectares of mostly cleared grazing land in the Central West region of NSW.
+The Stubbo Solar and Battery Project is a 400-megawatt (MW) renewable energy project that was approved by the NSW Department of Planning, Industry and Environment in July 2021.
+It is being proposed across 1,250 hectares of mostly cleared grazing land in the Central West region of NSW.

 The project will be situated in the locality of Stubbo about 10 kilometres north of the historic mining town of Gulgong in the Mid-Western Regional Local Council LGA.

 The flat cleared grazing land across the site will allow rows of photovoltaic panels to be installed with enough height and space for sheep to graze in and around the panels.
 They will provide welcome shade and protection to grazing animals from the hot summer sun.

 Increasing experience in NSW with co-location of sheep grazing and solar farms suggests the vegetation cover across the site will recover quickly once construction is completed.

-Depending on the final installed capacity, the solar farm will produce about one million megawatt hours of electricity each year, enough energy to power 150,000 typical NSW homes.
-It will help reduce greenhouse gas emissions by more than 600,000 tonnes of CO2 each year, equivalent to taking 190,000 cars off the road.
+Depending on the final installed capacity, the project will produce about one million megawatt hours of electricity each year, enough energy to power approximately 185,000 average Australian homes.

-The Stubbo Solar Farm and Battery Project has been assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.
+Stubbo Solar has been assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.

-The NSW Department of Planning, Industry and Environment (DPIE) is the responsible state planning authority for the project.
+The NSW Department of Planning and Environment (DPE) is the responsible state planning authority for the project.
 A scoping report for the project was submitted to the DPIE, outlining the project as well as a preliminary environmental impact assessment.
 In response the department issued the Secretary’s Environmental Assessment Requirements (SEARs) for the project.

 A range of assessments were carried out in line with these requirements, together making up the Environmental Impact Statement (EIS) for the project.
 The EIS covered all facets of the project impact, from environmental through to social.

 The project also complies with the Federal Environmental Protection and Biodiversity Conservation Act (EPBC Act).